uwetom/media-production-worksheets/week_15-VR-Lighting-and-UI/README.md

 ![canvas](images/ui_canvas.jpg)

-- Ccale the canvas down to 0.02.
+- Scale the canvas down to 0.02.
+- Move it back a meter so it is not right ontop of the player.

 Notice that the render mode is **World Space**.